YourMobileGeek/100DaysOfCode2019/README.md

 * Day 59
   > Spent the day making (copying) and fixing a Google Drive API client in Java.
 There are a lit of errors.
 Some i fixed.
 Major ones still remain.
 Tired today.
 RIP Stan Lee.
 I want to say thank you.

+* Day 60
+  > Made a Drive API client in Java today.
+Not worth uploading though.
+My advice, stick to the official documentation, don't go to other links.
+They have different implementations.